sct/sct.dev/content/blog/its-about-time/index.md

 ![Shibuya, Tokyo](./shibuya.jpg)

 To name a few other hobbies: I ski like crazy every winter.
 I scuba dive every chance I can.
-I ride motorcyles.
+I ride motorcycles.
 I also play guitar!

 ## Why should I listen to you about anything?

 Well maybe you shouldn't!
 I don't know!
 I've been coding a long time.
 I have a lot of experience all over the place.
 Since 2012 I have been maintaining and working on [Technic](https://www.technicpack.net).
-A minecraft modding/modpack community.
+A Minecraft modding/modpack community.
 We have had our share of mistakes but I have learned so much in my time with Technic.
 We are still pushing millions of unique visitors a month.
 How cool is that?

 Currently, I am a senior engineer at [U-NEXT](https://video.unext.jp) in Japan.
 We are a video streaming service.
 I'm working on the frontend team building and maintaining the React site that is currently live today.